<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 If you're a homeowner anticipating military orders, you may be pondering the same question: should I sell or rent?

-When making the decision to sell or rent your home when you PCS, consider these 3 points:
+When deciding to sell or rent your home when you PCS, consider these 3 points:

 1) Home value.